What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 “Equipment used in the manufacture, processing, packing, or holding of a drug product shall be of appropriate design, adequate size, and suitably located to facilitate operations for its intended use and for its cleaning and maintenance.” – 21 CFR Title 211.63,

-Within the EU, EudraLex – Volume 4 – Good Manufacturing Practice (GMP) provides more detailed guidance on qualification under Annex 15: Qualification and Validation
+In the EU, EudraLex – Volume 4 – Good Manufacturing Practice (GMP) provides more detailed guidance on qualification under Annex 15: Qualification and Validation

 And while not regulation, ISPE Baseline Guide 5 Commissioning and Qualification (Second Edition) is a widely used guide in qualification that enjoys the support of numerous regulatory authorities.

-2) Product Quality and Patient Safety
+2. Product Quality and Patient Safety

-- Prevent installation, operational and performance errors.
+- Prevent errors during installation, operation, and performance testing.

 What is Installation Qualification (IQ)?